junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with amendments.
 With written report No. 113-66.
 - 2013-06-27 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with amendments.
 With written report No. 113-66.
 - 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 120.
+- 2014-07-09 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S4355-4364; text of measure as reported in Senate: CR S4360-4361; text as passed Senate: CR S4364)
+- 2014-07-09 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S4355-4364; text of measure as reported in Senate: CR S4360-4361; text as passed Senate: CR S4364)